April 6 to May 25, 2023

 Thursday 6:00 to 8:00pm

-At the Kristen French Child Advocacy Centre, we believe that every child should be set up with various strategies and outlets to help them cope with life stressors, foster resiliency and express their emotions in healthy ways.
-Through Get Creative, a 10-week trauma informed program, youth aged 11 to 15 will focus on different personal aspects such as their roots, talents, goals and dreams, important people in their life, their future as well as storms and how these make them resilient.
+At the Kristen French Child Advocacy Centre, we believe that every child should be equipped with various outlets to help them cope with life stressors, foster resiliency and express their emotions in healthy ways.
+Through Get Creative, an 8-week trauma informed program, youth aged 12 to 15 will focus on different personal aspects such as their roots, talents, goals and dreams, important people in their life, their future as well as storms and how these make them resilient.
 Youth will explore these concepts through artist led workshops in which they will create a symbolic mixed-media tree of life.

 Get Creative takes place on Thursday nights from 6:00 to 8:00pm at the Kristen French Child Advocacy Centre.
-The program is open to any female-identifying youth between the ages of 11 to 15 that have been through investigations with FACS or have experience of abuse of trauma.
+The program is open to female-identifying youth between the ages of 12 to 15.

 Location: 8 Forster St. St. Catharines ON